dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_bgp.md

 On a default Metal Linux instance, this would look like:

-`ip route add 169.254.255.1/32 via 10.70.114.145`
+- `ip route add 169.254.255.1/32 via 10.70.114.145`
-`ip route add 169.254.255.2/32 via 10.70.114.145`
+- `ip route add 169.254.255.2/32 via 10.70.114.145`

 Where `10.70.114.145` is the gateway IP for the instance's Metal [Private Network](https://metal.equinix.com/developers/docs/networking/ip-addresses/#private-ipv4-management-subnets).

-The easiest way to configure a Linux instance to announce an [ElasticIP](https://metal.equinix.com/developers/docs/networking/elastic-ips/) address or block is to mount the IP block on the loopback interface, and then use your BGP speaker's equivalent of ["redistribute connected"](https://docs.frrouting.org/en/latest/bgp.html#redistribution) to have the BGP speaker announce all of the IP's and networks assigned to Linux interfaces (including loopback).
+The easiest way to configure a Linux instance to announce an [ElasticIP](https://metal.equinix.com/developers/docs/networking/elastic-ips/) address or BYO-IP block is to mount the IP block on the loopback interface, and then use your BGP speaker's equivalent of ["redistribute connected"](https://docs.frrouting.org/en/stable-7.5/bgp.html#redistribution) to have the BGP speaker announce all of the IP's and networks assigned to Linux interfaces (including loopback).
 For example to have the Linux instance announce a registered ElasticIP block of `145.40.76.241/28`:

 `ip addr add 145.40.76.241/28 dev lo:0`